rx-angular/rx-angular/README.md

 ## Packages

-RxAngular is made up of different packages that work together or standalone:
+RxAngular is made up of different packages that work together or standalone.

 | Package                                                               | Description                                                                                                          | Version                                                                                                                               |
 | --------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |